sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Authentication Manager allows configuring priority for each authentication method on the port.
 The default priority of a method is equivalent to its position in the order of the default authentication list.

 After successful authentication, the authentication method returns the Authorization parameters for the client.
 Authentication Manager uses these parameters for configuring the switch for allowing traffic for authenticated clients.
+If Authentication Manager cannot apply any of the authorization attributes (DACL, VLAN, etc.) for a client, client authentication will fail.

 #### 3.3.2.1 Authentication Manager port modes